actris-scc/ELDAmwl/docs/contributing/testing.rst

 Testing
 =======

-tests are implemented.
+Some automatic tests are implemented.

-test db
+A database for performing the auto tests is generated with by :class:`ELDAmwl.tests.database.create_test_db.DBConstructor`

-test data
+Test data are provided here: ``ELDAmwl/tests/data/20181228oh00_0000379.nc``